Civil Rights Act of 1964

 Enforcement & Remedies

-The Equal Employment Opportunity Commission (EEOC) is the first step in enforcing Title VII.
-An employee who believes that he or she has been discriminated against in violation of Title VII must first pursue his or her claims with the EEOC.
-After pursuing a Title VII claim with the EEOC, the employee may file a civil lawsuit against the employer.
-Remedies available to an employee who is discriminated against in violation of the Title VII include back pay, compensatory damages, and punitive damages.
-Title VII sets caps on the amount of compensatory and punitive damages which vary by the size of the employer.
+The EEOC is authorized to enforce Title VII.
+Employees who believe they have been discriminated against in violation of Title VII must first pursue their claims within the EEOC, which tries to facilitate a resolution.
+If the EEOC fails in its task, it may opt to sue the employer directly or the employee may file a lawsuit.
+Remedies for the employee may include reinstatement, back pay, front pay, attorney fees, compensatory damages, and punitive damages.
+Title VII sets a cap on the amount of compensatory and punitive damages, which varies by the size of the employer.